colorbar — Show, hide, or toggle colorbars in MATLAB and RunMat plotting.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how colorbar works, line by line, in Rust.
+Read exactly how colorbar is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.